-Senegal established the National Committee for International Trade Negotiations (CNNCI) in 2002 as the governmental body in charge of consultation and coordination between the government, the private sector and consumer associations on all matters concerning implementation of bilateral, regional and multilateral trade agreements including those involving the import of food.
-The CNNCI is chaired by the Minister of Trade, Industry, and Informal Sector while the Directorate of Foreign Trade is the Executive Secretary.
-It is divided into six subcommittees including the Subcommittee on Trade in Agricultural Products, where SPS measures are discussed, coordinated and monitored.
+Senegal established the National Committee for International Trade Negotiations (CNNCI) in 2002 as the governmental body in charge of consultation and coordination between the government, the private sector and consumer associations on all matters concerning implementation of bilateral, regional and multilateral trade agreements including those involving food imports.
+The CNNCI is chaired by the Minister of Trade, Entrepreneurship, and Informal Sector while the Directorate of Foreign Trade is the Executive Secretary.
+It is divided into six subcommittees including the Subcommittee on Trade in Agricultural Products, where Sanitary and Phytosanitary (SPS) measures are discussed, coordinated and monitored.

 Senegal adheres to the CODEX Alimentarius and has a National Codex Committee responsible for representing Senegal at Codex negotiations, advising and sensitizing government and private sector standards users on Codex food safety standards and their applications, and initiate and oversee research and surveys on various food safety issues and standards setting.
 The National Codex Committee is chaired by the Ministry of Health and Social Action through the National Poison Control Center.
-It is composed of representatives from the Ministries of Agriculture, Animal Husbandry, Environment, Fisheries, and Trade, the Senegalese Standards Association (ASN), and several research institutions, such as Food Technology Institute (ITA), university scientists involved in food safety applications, private sector, professional and consumer organizations.
+It is composed of representatives from the Ministries of Agriculture, Animal Husbandry, Environment, Fisheries, and Trade, the Association Sénégalaise de Normalisation "Senegalese Standards Association" (ASN), and several research institutions, such as Food Technology Institute (ITA), university scientists involved in food safety applications, private sector, professional, and consumer organizations.

-The application of regulations regarding food safety, phytosanitary measures, the protection of animal and plant health, and risk assessment procedures and decisions is under the responsibility of the Directorate of Domestic Trade, the Senegalese Standards Association (ASN) and the Directorate of Plant Protection.
+The application of regulations regarding food safety, phytosanitary measures, protection of animal and plant health, and risk assessment procedures and decisions is under the responsibility of the Directorate of Domestic Trade, the Association Sénégalaise de Normalisation (ASN) and the Directorate of Plant Protection (DPV).

-The Ministry of Trade, Industry, and Informal Sector and the Government of Senegal's regulatory body responsible for product manufacturing, importation, and exportation.
+The Ministry of Trade, Entrepreneurship, and Informal Sector is the Government of Senegal's regulatory body responsible for product manufacturing, importation, and exportation.
 The Directorate of Domestic Trade, under the Ministry of Trade, is primarily responsible for enforcement of food safety regulation.
-The Directorate manages a well equipped laboratory where samples of imported food products are tested and analyzed.
+The Directorate manages a well-equipped laboratory where samples of imported food products are tested and analyzed.

-The Senegalese Standards Association (ASN) is responsible for standardization and for the national system of certification in conformity with standards.
+The Association Sénégalaise de Normalisation (ASN) is responsible for standardization and for the national system of certification in conformity with standards.
 It develops and manages food and phytosanitary standards, provides information, raises awareness and organizes training for industries, distributors, consumers and government officials in food quality requirements, and methods and procedures to abide by these requirements.
 It is responsible for centralizing all documentation on standards.

 The Directorate of Plant Protection (DPV) through its Division of Phytosanitary and Quality Control is responsible for enforcing application of measures and standards related to plant protection, pest control and prevention of plant quarantine diseases.
-The Directorate of Plant Protection provides control services at the port and airports for all plants and seeds materials entering the country.
+The Directorate of Plant Protection provides control services at all borders (air, land, water) for plants and seeds materials entering the country.
 Other government services are also involved in the enforcement of food quality standards.
 These include the Directorate of Animal Husbandry for Animal Products, the Directorate of Oceanography and Fisheries for Fish and Seafood Products, and the National Hygiene Service in relation with the Division of Consumption and Quality of the Ministry of Trade for the control of hygiene and the protection of consumers.